AndreaLaura-23/Assignement1_rt/README.md

 ### Nodes Implemented

-1. **First Node: Interactive UI Control (`node1.py`)**
+**First Node: Interactive UI Control (`node1.py`)**
    - Through the terminal, the node asks the user to select which turtle to control.
    - Once selected, the user inputs the linear and angular velocities.
    - Each command is executed for 1 second, unless the turtle hits the window boundary or it collides with the other turtle.
-   - If the user presses `q`, all nodes shut down immediately.

-2. **Second Node: Distance Monitorating Node (`node2.py`)**
+**Second Node: Distance Monitorating Node (`node2.py`)**
-   - Continuously computes the distance between the two turtles and prints it.
+   - Continuously computes the distance between the two turtles and check it if the two turtles are too close or they hit one boundary.
    - Overrides user commands in case of: turtle-to-turtle collision or turtle-to-boundary collision.
-   - Collision Avoidance: If the distance is less than 1.0 unit, both turtles perform a “back-off” maneuver to restore a safe separation distance.
+   - Collision Avoidance: If the distance between two turtles becomes less than 1.0 unit, the moving turtle will stop and wait until the turtle ahead resumes its movement.
-   - Boundary Protection: When a turtle hits a boundary, it rotates toward the center of the window and moves inward.
-This prevents the turtle from getting stuck in corners.
+   - Boundary Protection: When a turtle reaches a boundary, it stops and can no longer move forward in that direction.
+It may still move backward or choose a different direction.

-3. **Third Node: Turtle Spawn (turtle_spawn.py)**
+**Third Node: Turtle Spawn (turtle_spawn.py)**
    - This Node just spawn the second terminal.
 (Already given in the assignment)

 ## How to build